cagross/website-mr-samui/wp-content/plugins/photonic/readme.txt

 Yes, but only for the plugin front-end and the interactive workflow.
 The admin panel is not translated at this point.
 Also note that any strings included in the third-party JS scripts are not translated.

 == Changelog ==

+= 2.27 =

+*	Updated Colorbox to latest version; removes dependency on jQuery Migrate
+*	Updated Fancybox 1 to work with newer versions of jQuery without jQuery Migrate
+*	Updated Image Lightbox to work with newer versions of jQuery without jQuery Migrate
+*	Updated PrettyPhoto to work with newer versions of jQuery without jQuery Migrate
+*	Removed options for borders and padding around individual photos for all sources, reducing custom CSS size
+*	Moved options defaults to different file, reducing load time
+*	Combined JS files where possible to reduce HTTP requests
+*	Combined CSS files where possible to reduce HTTP requests
+*	Added screenshots to settings pages for "Add / Edit Photonic Gallery"

 = 2.26 =